Enjoy an elaborate, musical rendition of Pixar’s Finding Nemo (2003) at this lavish production at DinoLand’s Theater in the Wild.

 Flash Photography or Video Allowed: No

-Shopping: Various goods, including toys, apparel, and beverages, are available for purchase nearby in the zany “Chester & Hester’s Dinosaur Treasures.”
+Shopping: Purchase various goods including toys, apparel, and beverages nearby in the zany “Chester & Hester’s Dinosaur Treasures.”

 Dining/Refreshment: Across DinoLand U.S.A., Restaurantosaurus serves lunch and dinner in a counter service setup.
 Choices include salads, hot dogs, and burgers.
 Restaurantosaurus housed Donald Duck’s character breakfast until 2007, when the meal moved to its current residence at Tusker House.

-Restroom: Restrooms are situated behind Theater in the Wild.
+Restroom: Find restrooms behind Theater in the Wild.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.